google search cover

 • Volume: Keyword volume estimates how many people search for this term, typically in a month

-• Intent: Search intent refers to the reason the user is searching (e.g., to buy, to learn, to compare).
+• Intent: Search intent is the reason a user searches (e.g., to buy, to learn, to compare).

 • Competition: Keyword difficulty measures how hard it will be to rank well for that term.